 - Google TV devices

 You can actually find a pretty broad variety of content on Freevee.
 I would categorize it into four different types of content: on-demand movies, on-demand TV shows, new series exclusive to Freevee and live streaming channels.

-The content library is not as deep or as impressive as what you might find on a paid service such as Netflix or Hulu, but there are most likely some actors, series and movies that you’ve heard of on this service.
+The content library is not as deep or as impressive as what you might find on a paid service like Netflix or Hulu, but there are most likely some series and movies that you’ve heard of on this service.
 Some of them may not be the latest editions, but that’s a trade-off for not paying a monthly subscription.

 Oh, and like many other free services, the content menu changes often.
 So if you see something you like, you would be best served to watch it quickly.

 Popular TV Shows

 Popular television series available to stream in March 2023 include: